waipangsze/waipangsze.github.io/source/_posts/2024-11-15-compression-Incompression.md

 A compressible flow is a flow in which the fluid density $\rho$ varies significantly within the flowfield.
 Therefore, $\rho(x, y, z)$ must now be treated as a field variable rather than simply a constant.
 Typically, significant density variations start to appear when the flow Mach number exceeds 0.3 or so.
 The effects become especially large when the Mach number approaches and exceeds unity.

-In incompressible flow the density ρ does not change.
+In incompressible flow the density $\rho$ does not change.

 ![](https://i.imgur.com/rDx2DHd.png){width=600}